OSGConnect/OUTDATED-tutorial-fsurf/README.md

      (2) Handles data transfer to and from remote worker nodes (3) Provides a complete pipeline to analyze an MRI image

-You may set up the `fsurf` workflow on your `laptop (desktop)` or on the `login.osgconnect.net`.
-Both setups allow you to submit the job on OSG machines.

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )

-Data privacy note: The fsurf tool is not HIPPA compliant.
+Important note on Data privacy: The fsurf tool is not HIPPA compliant.
 Images must be anonymized and deidentified before submission.
 See the section `How to deface images` at the end of this tutorial.

+##  Initial Setup

+You could set up and use the `fsurf` workflow on your laptop (desktop) or on the OSG Connect login node.
+Weather you run `fsurf` from laptop or from OSG Connect submit node, your actual freesurfer jobs are executed on remote OSG machines.

-##  Setup on login.osgconnect.net
+###  Setup on OSG Connect submit node

 First, ssh to the OSG Connect's login node

      $ ssh username@login.osgconnect.net

 You need to set up the `fsurf` tool.
 Run on the command line:

      $ fsurf-config

 This command may be placed at the end of your .bashrc file so that it will automatically run when you log in.

-##  Setup on laptop or desktop
+###  Setup on laptop or desktop

 Set up `fsurf` on your laptop or desktop (linux/unix/MacOS X OS system) as a remote client with the `curl` command which is a utility to copy the content of the url.
 Open a terminal window and then run: